 This bright green, frothy, whisked tea is perhaps the most commonly associated with Japan but isn’t the most commonly drunk.
 It’s the tea of the tea ceremony and when we first tasted it we were fortunate to have it prepared in front of us by a Geiko (Geisha) and served by a Maiko at the Gion Kobu Kaburenjo Theatre in Kyoto.

-Matcha is made from the highest quality leaves of the tea plant that are ground to a fine powder then whisked with a small bamboo whisk and hot water to make the tea.
+Matcha is made from the highest quality leaves of the tea plant that are ground to a fine powder and then whisked with a small bamboo whisk and hot water to make the tea.

 We’ve had it elsewhere on our Japan travels since and I’ve always enjoyed it.
-It’s a tea whose preparation I had initially been prepared to leave to the tea making professionals and enjoy only rarely but I found I could not resist.
-The tin I bought home with me didn’t last nearly long enough especially when I found the delightful subtle flavour and colour it brings to baking and ice cream.
+It’s a tea whose preparation I had initially been prepared to leave to the tea-making professionals and enjoy only rarely but I found I could not resist.
+The tin I bought home with me didn’t last nearly long enough, especially when I found the delightful subtle flavour and colour it brings to baking and ice cream.

-Like any tea it’s best prepared in a pot with loose laves and should be made with water that is around 80ºc.
+Like any tea, it’s best prepared in a pot with loose laves and should be made with water that is around 80ºc.
 There are kettles available now that allow you to select your temperature but it works equally well to allow it to boil then rest for 5-10 minutes before pouring it over the tea leaves.

 Bancha is an everyday Japanese tea, whiles it’s basically a lower grade of Sencha it should not be overlooked with selecting your preferred Japanese tea style.
-It’s picked later in the season than sencha not from those first leaves but that is not necessarily considered a negative.
-Many would say that it’s bold robust flavour is preferable for a tea that will be served with a meal or after food.
+It’s picked later in the season than Sencha, not from those first leaves but that is not necessarily considered a negative.
+Many would say that its bold robust flavour is preferable for a tea that will be served with a meal or after food.

 Genmaicha is one of my personal favourites both in Japan and at home.
 Our local Asian Supermarket sells a good brand and it is becoming more popularly available in tea shops outside Japan.
-It’s a tea blended from Bancha and well toasted rice giving a mild, slightly nutty aroma and taste.
+It’s a tea blended from Bancha and well-toasted rice giving a mild, slightly nutty aroma and taste.
 It has low caffeine and again makes a good tea choice with food and in the evening.

 Sakuraya is a specialty brew but I couldn’t overlook it as a traditional tea.
-It’s made by the infusion of cherry blossom in the hot water and is particularly popular during the sakura (cherry blossom viewing) season.
+It’s made by the infusion of cherry blossom in the hot water and is particularly popular during the Sakura (cherry blossom viewing) season.
 The flowers are harvested in spring when the cherry trees are in full bloom.
 The petals are preserved in a mixture of plum vinegar and salt then dehydrated and stored.
-When the tea is prepared the flowers re-hydrate in the hot water unfurling to resemble fresh sakura blooms and creating a slightly salty tea, the longer it infuses the saltier the taste will be.
+When the tea is prepared the flowers to rehydrate in the hot water unfurling to resemble fresh sakura blooms and creating a slightly salty tea, the longer it infuses the saltier the taste will be.

 Do you enjoy a good cuppa?
-Have you found a blend you love or had an interesting experience with traditional Japanese teas.
+Have you found a blend you love or had an interesting experience with traditional Japanese teas?
 I have to admit love loving all the many styles from those steeped in ritual like matcha to the current international craze of bubble tea.